Troubleshooting

 SDC is Unreachable

-An SDC is in the state "Unreachable" if it has failed to respond to two heartbeat requests from CDO in a row.
+An SDC is in the state "Unreachable" if it has failed to respond to two heartbeat requests from Security Cloud Control in a row.
 If your SDC is unreachable, your tenant will not be able to communicate with any of the devices you have onboarded.

 • You see the message, “Some Secure Device Connectors (SDC) are unreachable.
-You will not be able to communicate with devices associated with these SDCs.” on the CDO home page.
+You will not be able to communicate with devices associated with these SDCs.” on the Security Cloud Control home page.

 • The SDC's status in the Services page is "Unreachable."